 As usual with propellers from Aeroart, this prop has been chemically stripped to remove all the paint and then painstakingly polished on both sides to a mirror finish, it has undergone 18 stages of sanding and five stages of polishing to achieve a perfect flawless finish.

-Shown here mounted on our custom “Aquamarine Blue” base topped with a polished aluminium and brass base.
+Shown here mounted on our custom 2-tone base in “Aquamarine Blue” and “Fire Engine Red”.
 Colour of base can be changed to most standard colours, please enquire for details.